SyedAzizEnam/MPC-Controller/README.md

 ```

 # The Cost Optimization
 Once we have trajectories we can associate costs with them.
-We obviously want to minimize the cte and epsi but we also can incorporate other costs for some desired behavior.
-For example we can include the difference in speed from a desired speed, prefer trajectories with less actuations, and prefer smooth transistions between actuations.
+We obviously want to minimize the cte and epsi but we can also incorporate other costs for some desired behavior.
+For example we can include the difference in speed from a desired speed, prefer trajectories with less actuations, or prefer smooth transistions between actuations.

 The cost is describe in the following equations in MPC.cpp
 ```